Cong's Bharat Jodo Yatra to enter Maharashtra Monday after 15 days in Telangana | Politics

 President of the Congress' Telangana unit Revanth Reddy will hand over the national flag to his Maharashtra counterpart Nana Patole at the border of the two states.

-The Telangana Congress is organising a public meeting this evening in Menuru village of Madnoor Mandal in Jukkal Constituency bidding farewell to the yatris, Telangana Congress sources said.
+The Telangana Congress is organizing a public meeting this evening in Menuru village of Madnoor Mandal in Jukkal Constituency bidding farewell to the yatris, Telangana Congress sources said.

 Joined by the party leaders, the foot resumed from here this morning.
 This is the 12th day of the Yatra in Telangana, excluding four days' rest.